 In I, Jedi, the ruthless Tavira is certain that Luke Skywalker ordered the destruction of Carida because she can understand neither a willingness to forgo an ultimate weapon like the Sun Crusher, nor can she grasp mercy (let alone grace such as Kyp Durron was shown).

-Works against the heroes in Dead Beat.
-Harry says that Butters doesn't know anything, but then risks his life to save him.
+Works against the heroes when Harry says that Waldo Butters doesn't know anything, but then risks his life to save him.
 Thomas points out that the villain won't believe he would do that out of friendship.

 In Grave Peril, however, Harry deduces from the attack on Charity and the baby that the Nightmare is being manipulated, as it is a demon, and demons are absolutely incapable of understanding what things like love even are.
 Therefore, there's no way it would know that Revenge by Proxy would be what hurt Michael the most.
 Harry turns out to be Right for the Wrong Reasons.
 Yes, the Nightmare is being manipulated, but it's not the ghost of a demon like Harry expected, but rather the ghost of an Evil Sorceror that Harry defeated earlier, who, as a human, could comprehend love.
 So it's Invoked, but not played straight.

 In Cold Days, Mab explains her belief that Harry indoctrinated Molly into serving him: he protected her at great personal risk and indebted her to him by providing help.
 The reader—having had a close-up view of Harry's motivations—knows that she's wrong: he did the above because he's a good person who didn't want Molly to suffer.